R0B11N/PokerBraids/README.md

 ## STILL BUILDING:

-Creating a prediction engine with ML on the strands to predict live time behaviour based on past hands and optimising the HUD to be more than a decent working prototype
+Creating a prediction engine with ML on the strands to predict live time behaviour based on past hands and optimising the HUD to be more than a decent working prototype!

 ## License